Indefiable/Nodule-Segmentation/README.md

 4. Browse your files and select the image with the nodules and the model file generated earlier.

 5. Let the program run.
-Images will open and close as the program does this (I am looking into how to stop this from happening, as it's annoying).

 6. At the end, the segmented image pops up with the predicted nodules outlined.
 This is where manual input is allowed.
-You can click on any of the outlines and delete, redraw, or edit the outline to correct any mistakes (I am working on adding the ability to add a new outline from anywhere).
+You can click on any of the outlines and delete, redraw, or edit the outline to correct any mistakes.

 7. Once finished, click finish and you can choose where to save the data.